Woman who gave birth in Gojek car describes 'scary, terrifying' experience

 SINGAPORE: A woman who recently gave birth in a Gojek car on the way to hospital described her "terrifying" ordeal in an interview on Wednesday (Aug 28).

-Ms Nurisah Mohamed was taken by surprise when she started experiencing light contractions in the morning on Aug 23.
+Ms Nurisah Mohamed was taken by surprise when she started experiencing light contractions in the morning of Aug 23.
 Her due date was not until Sep 1.

 She called her husband - who was at work - and the pair decided to book a Gojek car to KKH Women's and Children's Hospital (KKH), said the 29-year-old, who first detailed the incident in a Facebook post on Monday.